 Jennifer began her career in New York’s entertainment industry, most recently as head of technology and production for a music company.
 She holds a BBA from the George Washington University and an MA in International Affairs from The New School.
 She lives in Brooklyn with her boyfriend and puppy and tweets at @jenvento.

-Kaitlyn Dowling recently graduated summa cum laude with university honors from the University of New Hampshire with a B.A. in political science.
+Kaitlyn Dowling graduated summa cum laude with university honors from the University of New Hampshire with a B.A. in political science in 2011.
 Kaitlyn got her start in politics as an intern on President Barack Obama’s historic New Hampshire primary campaign.
 She gained a breadth of experience in communication and community organizing while working with organizations such as the New Hampshire Democratic Party, the office of U.S. Senator Jeanne Shaheen, and Rock the Vote.
 Kaitlyn’s academic research focused on political messaging and her honors thesis, “Yes We Can?
 The Impact of Rhetorical Leadership on Youth Voter Turnout in the 2010 Midterm Elections,” explored the relationship between Millennials’ political attitudes and voting behavior.

-Kaitlyn contributes regularly to Role/Reboot, a non-profit that examines the changing lives of men and women.
 She lives in the Boston area with her chihuahua, Carla Sagan, and tweets at @kaitlyndowling.